applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/multiple-sequence-alignment.md

 <div style="float: right; margin-left: 30px;"><img title="Image by @gregcaporaso." style="float: right; margin-left: 30px;" src="https://raw.githubusercontent.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/master/book/fundamentals/images/confusion.png" align=right width=330/></div>

-**In progressive alignment, the problem of exponential growth of runtime and space is managed by selectively aligning pairs of sequences, and aligning alignments of sequences.** What we typically do is identify a pair of closely sequences, and align those.
-Then, we identify the next closely related sequence to that initial pair, and align that sequence to the alignment.
+**In progressive alignment, the problem of exponential growth of runtime and space is managed by selectively aligning pairs of sequences, and aligning alignments of sequences.** What we typically do is identify a pair of closely related sequences, and align those.
+Then, we identify the next most closely related sequence to that initial pair, and align that sequence to the alignment.
 This concept of aligning a sequence to an alignment is new, and we'll come back to it in just a few minutes.
 The other concept of identifying the most closely related sequences, and then the next most closely related sequence, and so on should sound familar.
 It effectively means that we're traversing a tree.
-And herein lies our problem: **we need a tree to efficently align multiple sequences, but we need an alignment to build a good tree**.
+And herein lies our problem: **we need a tree to efficiently align multiple sequences, but we need an alignment to build a good tree**.

 You probably have two burning questions in your mind right now: